Shameema Sarker PhD

 Inspiring that curiosity, inspiring that pursuit of knowledge, that's what I'm looking for.
 There should be an able source of knowledge for that also.
 Otherwise, all things are going to clog with garbage, and you don't want that.
 You want a good source of knowledge.
 I try to inspire that in the students.
 It's a two-way process.
 I get knowledge from them.
 I gain motivation from them and I also give it back to them.
 That's how I look at it.

-How can teachers reach their students?
+How do teachers spark curiosity in their students?

 Answered by Bernadette Lucas